How to Buy Shares Online in Ireland

-In this article, we provide some information for beginners on how to buy shares online in Ireland.
+In this article, we provide some information on buying shares online in Ireland.

-We have also compared the fees charged by traditional stockbrokers with some of the main online stock trading platforms available in Ireland in 2023.
+We also compare the fees charged by traditional stockbrokers with some of the best online trading platforms available in Ireland in 2024.

-With the still very low interest rates on savings accounts in Ireland in 2023 and with inflation rising , many people are probably researching alternative investment options for some of their spare cash.
+With the low interest rates on savings accounts in Ireland in recent years and inflation rising, many people started looking into alternative investment options for some of their spare cash.

 One way of potentially making a better return than deposit accounts is by buying shares.